 How to Get Rid Of Cockroaches in Your Sink and Drains

-It is common for cockroaches to live in or near the drains of bathrooms and kitchens, where they have access to water.
+It is common for cockroaches to live in drains of bathrooms and kitchens, where they have access to water.
 Despite being able to survive for up to a month without food, they can only last 7 days without water, so you are more likely to see roaches near water sources, such as your kitchen sink or bathtub.

 Just like rats and mice, cockroaches can squeeze through the tiniest cracks, all thanks to their amazing exoskeletons.
 In addition, they can spread their legs out to the side, which means they can flatten their bodies if necessary.